4d/docs/website/translated_docs/pt/FormObjects/webArea_overview.md

 Web areas can display various types of web content within your forms: HTML pages with static or dynamic contents, files, pictures, JavaScript, etc. The rendering engine of the web area depends on the execution platform of the application and the selected [rendering engine option](properties_WebArea.md#use-embedded-web-rendering-engine).
 The rendering engine of the web area depends on the execution platform of the application and the selected [rendering engine option](properties_WebArea.md#use-embedded-web-rendering-engine).

 It is possible to create several web areas in the same form.
-Note, however, that the use of web areas must follow [several rules](#web-areas-rules).
+Note, however, that the use of web areas must follow [several rules](#web-area-rules).

 Several dedicated [standard actions](#standard-actions), numerous [language commands](https://doc.4d.com/4Dv18/4D/18/Web-Area.201-4504309.en.html) as well as generic and specific [form events](#form-events) allow the developer to control the functioning of web areas.
 Specific variables can be used to exchange information between the area and the 4D environment.
-> The use of web plugins and Java applets is not recommended in web areas because they may lead to instability in the operation of 4D, particularly at the event management level.

 ## Propriedades específicas